 Ken Rosevear, City resident, expressed concern regarding the difficulties that small, local businesses have in competing with larger and often out-of-state businesses in the City bid process.
 He referred to the recent award of the Galls Custom Managed Inventory System agreement that was awarded by a cooperative purchase agreement through the City of Frisco.

 VIII.
 EXECUTIVE SESSION/ADJOURNMENT

 Motion (Knight/Watts): To adjourn the meeting to Executive Session.
-Voice vote: add meeting adjourned at 7:23 p.m. pted 7-0.
-The
+Voice vote: adopted 7-0.
+The meeting adjourned at 7:23 p.m.

-Lynda L. Bushong, City Clerk

 APPROVED:

 Douglas J. Nicholls, Mayor